 The women's Adidas Outdoor Terrex Swift R2 GTX is an excellent addition to our hiking shoe lineup.
 It's comfortable, if a little on the stiff side, and it offers a lot of support while sticking to all of the different terrains that we tested it on.
 We don't care for the speed lace system, as it is challenging to tighten the toe box, and the mechanism got gummed up on us, making it difficult to release the laces.
 If it wasn't for that issue, this shoe might have been our new Editors' Choice winner!
-The Oboz Sawtooth Low BDry retains its top spot, but the Terrex Swift R2 is still a solid pick.
+The Oboz Sawtooth II Low BDry took the top spot, but the Terrex Swift R2 is still a solid pick.

 Adidas Outdoor Terrex Swift R2 GTX - Women's Review